Marjolein-Kasman-de-Jong/faq-accordion/README.md

 ### Description

-The [challenge](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz) was to build out this card component and get it looking as close to the design as possible.
+The [challenge](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz) was to build out this FAQ accordion and get it looking as close to the design as possible.

 Users should be able to: